Home sweet home.

-I don't have any particular interest in that language I learned at uni.
+I don't have a particular interest in that language I learned at university.
 I could just say it's a good language to learn OOP.

 I could definitely learn how to use more libraries and frameworks, as well as learn recent ECMAScript syntax (like modules).

-lobby.lol (read below) is my first ongoing project using this language.
+lobby.lol (read below) is my first project using this language.

 I haven't done many projects with this language, so I'm more a beginner, but I have to improve my skills with this language.
 I used networking and threads.

-After using Apache's httpd, I moved to nginx, like a lot of people.
+After using Apache httpd, I moved to nginx, like a lot of people.
 It's much easier to use.

 I've been using many GNU/Linux distributions: Ubuntu, Debian and now Arch Linux, for desktop and server usage.
 I have more things to learn, but I'm experienced in compilation, installation and configuration processes.